nanless/universal-speech-enhancement/README.md

 https://nanless.github.io/universal-speech-enhancement-demo

-It may take a few minutes to load the audio and image files in the demo page.
+It may take a few seconds to load the audio and image files in the demo page.

 ## Installation